wdi-sf-fall/notes/control_flow_lab.md

 # If / else

-Create an array of food items.
-Then create an if/else statement that logs "You have lots of food" to the console if there are more than 3 items in the array and logs "You don't have very much food" otherwise.
+Create an array of foods.
+Then create an if/else statement that prints "You have no food" if they array is empty, "You have one food" if there is exactly 1 item in the list, and "You have lots of food" otherwise.

 # While